learn-academy-2023-bravo/week-2-assessment-EddieCarrion/interview-questions.md

 Your answer: Map will run through the entire array and return a new array with the same length.
 A filter will filter out specific information and return a new array of a different length.

-Researched answer: Map will iterate through an array and return a new array of the same length.
-Filter will iterate through an array and return a new array with only the values that satisfy the stated condition.
+Researched answer: Map will go through the entire array and return an array of the same length.
+Fliter will return a new array of a different length based on what information was requested.

 Resouce: Syllabus notes